-Network bonding has to be done across interfaces of the same type, it is impossible to bond 1 Gb/s and 10 Gb/s NIC's together.
+- Network bonding has to be done across interfaces of the same type, it is impossible to bond 1 Gb/s and 10 Gb/s NIC's together. - Network Interface Cards do affect the CPU cycles to process data but this workload is not considered as significant on 1 Gb/s or even 10 Gb/s interfaces.
+The improved PCI communication and throughput in the NetBackup 52xx

-- Network Interface Cards do affect the CPU cycles to process data but this workload is not considered as significant on 1 Gb/s or even 10 Gb/s interfaces.
-The improved PCI communication and throughput in the NetBackup 5220 and 5230 Appliance hardware has a positive affect on the CPU performance.
-These appliances allow for faster processing of the data bus interrupts with positive effects on CPU utilization during high network loads. - When a number of 10 GbE NIC's bonded together and transferring data at the maximum will cause some CPU utilization.
+When a number of 10 GbE NIC's bonded together and transferring data at the maximum will cause some CPU utilization.
 Exact CPU utilization is hard to quantify since it depends on a number of TCP parameters like MTU, network latency, and others.

-See "SAN Fiber Channel setup" on page 94.
+See "SAN Fiber Channel setup" on page 100.

-See "VMware VADP" on page 96.
+See "VMware VADP" on page 102.

-See "Jumbo frame implementation for increased MTU" on page 97.
+See "Jumbo frame implementation for increased MTU" on page 103.